Mark Kelly: Climate and environment

 Kelly has voiced support for climate action, but said he "does not favor" the Green New Deal.
 The League of Conservation Voters gave him a 97% score in 2021.
-In 2022, Kelly also advocated for an expansion of oil drilling in the wake of rising gas prices.
+In a 2021 Greenpeace exposé, Kelly was one of 11 U.S. senators ExxonMobil Senior Director for Federal Relations Keith McCoy called "crucial" to the company.
+Kelly has received funding from ExxonMobil lobbyists.
+In 2022, he advocated for an expansion of oil drilling in the wake of rising gas prices.

+Kelly was one of three Senate Democrats (alongside John Fetterman and Ruben Gallego) to vote to confirm Lee Zeldin as Environmental Protection Agency Administrator.

 Guns

-Kelly became an outspoken advocate for gun control following the attempted assassination of his wife, former U.S. Representative Gabby Giffords, at the 2011 Tucson shooting.
+Kelly became an outspoken advocate for gun control after the attempted assassination of his wife, former U.S. Representative Gabby Giffords, in the 2011 Tucson mass shooting.

 Kelly voted for the Bipartisan Safer Communities Act in response to the Robb Elementary School shooting in Uvalde, Texas.

 Health care

-Kelly supports building on the Affordable Care Act to include a public health insurance option.
+Kelly supports building on the Affordable Care Act (Obamacare) to include a public health insurance option.
+He opposes Medicare for All.

 Immigration

-Of the Deferred Action for Childhood Arrivals (DACA) program, Kelly has said, "Dreamers are as American as anyone", and has expressed support for it.
+Kelly has expressed support for the Deferred Action for Childhood Arrivals program, saying, "Dreamers are as American as anyone."
+In July 2024, he blamed former President Donald Trump for sinking a bipartisan border bill.

+In 2025, Kelly was one of 12 Senate Democrats who joined all Republicans to vote for the Laken Riley Act.

-Trump administration
+Donald Trump

-In February 2021, Kelly voted to convict Trump for incitement of insurrection in his second impeachment trial, and has been outspoken in his disdain for him.
+In February 2021, Kelly voted to convict Donald Trump for incitement of insurrection in his second impeachment trial, and has been outspoken in his disdain for him.

 Personal life

 Kelly married Amelia Victoria Babis on January 7, 1989.
 They divorced in 2004.
 They have two daughters, Claudia and Claire Kelly.

-Kelly married U.S. Representative Gabby Giffords of Tucson, Arizona, on November 10, 2007, in a ceremony presided over by Rabbi Stephanie Aaron, and attended by his STS-124 shuttle crew and former Secretary of Labor Robert Reich.
+Kelly married U.S. Representative Gabby Giffords of Tucson on November 10, 2007, in a ceremony presided over by Rabbi Stephanie Aaron and attended by his STS-124 shuttle crew and former Secretary of Labor Robert Reich.
 Reich toasted: "To a bride who moves at a velocity that exceeds that of anyone else in Washington, and a groom who moves at a velocity that exceeds 17,000 miles per hour."
 The couple met on a 2003 trip to China as part of a trade mission sponsored by the National Committee on U.S.–China Relations.

 At the time of their marriage, Kelly lived in Houston, Texas, and said that the longest stretch of time the two had spent together was a couple of weeks.
 He said that they did not plan to always live that way, but that it was what they were used to.
 He added, "It teaches you not to sweat the small stuff."

+Kelly appeared on an episode of Celebrity Jeopardy! in 2015.